 A 2015 research paper shows that college students of non-heterosexual orientations are more likely to be sexually harassed during college.
 The overall ratio of students reporting this type of misconduct for non-heterosexual and heterosexual orientations were 65.5% vs. 45.4%.

-Students who declared as transgender, genderqueer, and other non-binary genders were more likely to be sexually assaulted (21%) than others (18% of women, and 4% of men).
-What’s more, these students are more likely to report a stranger as a perpetrator, rather than a friend or an intimate partner as per dating violence statistics.
+Students who were declared as transgender, genderqueer, and other non-binary genders were more likely to be sexually assaulted (21%) than others (18% of women and 4% of men).
+What’s more, these students are more likely to report a stranger as a perpetrator rather than a friend or an intimate partner, as per dating violence statistics.

 22. Sexual harassment stats reveal that 57% of women aged 18-34 were sexually harassed online with unsolicited sexually explicit content.